TruePadawan/Hardware-Inventory/README.md

 ![image](https://github.com/TruePadawan/Hardware-Inventory/assets/71678062/7b8d2fbb-ec39-43e3-b788-b481cdb42bba)

 **Hardware Inventory** is a simple CRUD web-application I built to practice working with server-side technologies, NodeJS + ExpressJS to be exact.
 It's provides an interface for creating lists of hardwares which are group based on the type of hardware.
-My goal was mainly to get comfortable with Node and ExpressJS and how they work with other server-side tools.
+My goal was mainly to get comfortable with Node and ExpressJS and see how they work with other server-side tools.

 ## Stack